Our Louisiana fertility center answers the question: When should I freeze my eggs?

 Freeze your eggs in your prime reproductive years — your 20s and early 30s — when egg production is greatest and egg quality is highest.
 This 10- to 15-year interval is the ideal time to harvest and preserve your eggs.

-You’re born with all of the eggs you’ll ever have, and they diminish in number and cellular integrity as time passes.
+You’re born with all of the eggs you’ll ever have, and they diminish in number and quality as time passes.
 When you turn 40, your chance for getting pregnant each month falls to only 5%.
 The chance for aneuploidy — the presence of an abnormal number of chromosomes in a cell — also increases after age 35.

 Your age is the primary consideration in deciding when you should freeze your eggs.
 However, it may not be the only factor you deem important.